Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics

-The Potts model is one of the most studied statistical physics models, as the vast literature on the subject attests, both on the mathematics side and the physics side.
+\paragraph{Literature on the Potts model} All grouped citations here and henceforth are in chronological order of publication.
+The Potts model is one of the most studied statistical physics models, as the vast literature on the subject, both on the mathematics side and the physics side, attests.
 The study of the equilibrium properties of the Potts model and their dependence on $q$, have been investigated on the square lattice $\mathbb Z^d$ in \cite{baxter1973potts,baxter1982critical}, on the triangular lattice in \cite{baxter1978triangular,enting1982triangular} and on the Bethe lattice in \cite{ananikyan1995phase,de1991metastability,di1987potts}.
 The mean-field version of the Potts model has been studied in \cite{costeniuc2005complete,ellis1990limit,ellis1992limit,gandolfo2010limit,wang1994solutions}.
 Furthermore, the tunneling behaviour for the Potts model with zero external magnetic field has been studied in \cite{nardi2019tunneling,bet2021critical,kim2021metastability}.
 In this energy landscape there are $q$ stable states and there is not any relevant metastable state.
-In \cite{nardi2019tunneling}, the authors derive the asymptotic behavior of the \textit{first hitting time} for the transition between stable configurations, and give results in probability, in expectation and in distribution.
-They also characterize the behavior of the \textit{mixing time} and give a lower and an upper bound for the \textit{spectral gap}.
+In \cite{nardi2019tunneling}, the authors derive the asymptotic behavior of the first hitting time for the transition between stable configurations, and give results in probability, in expectation and in distribution.
+They also characterize the behavior of the mixing time and give a lower and an upper bound for the spectral gap.
 In \cite{bet2021critical}, the authors study the tunneling from a stable state to the other stable configurations and between two stable states.
 In both cases, they geometrically identify the union of all minimal gates and the tube of typical trajectories.
-Finally, in \cite{kim2021metastability}, the authors study the model in two and three dimensions.
-In both cases, they give a description of \textit{gateway configurations} that is suitable to allow them to prove sharp estimate for the tunneling time by computing the so-called \textit{prefactor}.
-These \textit{gateway configurations} are quite different from the states belonging to the \textit{minimal gates} identified in \cite{bet2021critical}.
-The $q$-Potts model with non-zero external magnetic field has been studied in \cite{bet2021metastabilitypos}, where the authors study the energy landscape defined by a Hamiltonian function with \textit{positive} external magnetic field.
+Finally, in \cite{kim2021metastability}, the authors study the model in dimensions two and three.
+They give a description of the so-called \textit{gateway configurations} in order to compute the prefactor.
+These gateway configurations are quite different from the minimal gates in \cite{bet2021critical}.
+The $q$-Potts model with positive external magnetic field has been studied in \cite{bet2021metastabilitypos}.
 In this scenario there are $q-1$ multiple degenerate metastable states and a unique stable configuration.
-The authors answer to all the three issues of the metastability introduced above for the transition from any metastable to the stable state.
+The authors answer all the three issues of the metastability introduced above for the transition from any metastable to the stable state.